-Google’s updated a few of its Android apps this week, including Google+, its latest social project.
+Google+, its latest social project.
 The news of Google+ availability for all users and the inclusion of video chat was a jab at Facebook’s own social networking platform, which hosts the annual f8 conference today.
 But Google may not be able to outshine Apple in the remaining months of 2011, with rising expectations around an October launch for iPhone, even as Google looks to put an end to Android fragmentation.

 Android’s next version, Ice Cream Sandwich, is expected to be released soon, though it may not happen before the next-gen iPhone hits stores.
 And even as Android is now the dominating OS in the US and other countries, its fragmented operating system disperses its OS versions across devices and creates obstacles for manufacturers, developers and carriers.